『One True Podcast』のカバーアート

 エピソード

-• Jeremy Kaye on Robert Cohn and Anti-Semitism in The Sun Also Rises
+• Larry Grimes on Religion in The Sun Also Rises

-In our third episode celebrating the centenary of The Sun Also Rises, we examine the novel’s anti-Semitic streak and the central role of its Jewish character, Robert Cohn.
+In our fourth episode celebrating the centenary of The Sun Also Rises, we examine the theme of religion and its role in the novel.

-As always in these Sun Also Rises episodes, we enjoy the legendary actor William Hurt reading a memorable scene featuring Cohn, courtesy of our friends at Simon & Schuster Audio.
+Also, in these Sun Also Rises episodes, we enjoy the legendary actor William Hurt reading from Jake’s fascinating prayer in chapter 10, courtesy of our friends at Simon & Schuster Audio.

 Audio excerpt courtesy of Simon & Schuster Audio from The Sun Also Rises by Ernest Hemingway, read by William Hurt.
 Copyright © 1926 by Charles Scribner’s Sons.
 Used with permission of Simon & Schuster, Inc.